sinxkyuna/sinxkyuna/README.md

 I proficiently develop in **Java, CSS, HTML, and Python**.

-I have been known in the past to go by different names, you may know me as the following users:
- - shxzu or shxzufr
- - xzokiaa or zokia
- - Zokxxa
- - Aikoz

 ## I am interested in:
   - Developing And Playing Visual Novels
   - Call Of Duty (Mainly Older Titles)